arikaki/SE-project/README.md

 Faculty:- Alin Dobra

 Main theme:-
-            It is a website to gain and share knowledge. we can aslo ask questions and find answers not limited to any technology.
+            It is a website to gain and share knowledge.
+This website is not limited to any particular technology and we can ask questions and get real answers from people with               firsthand experience.

 Team members:-